 - Older Than They Look: A good few of them are way older than their appearances would suggest.

-- Stellar Name: All of them but Sora (who is named after the sky itself) and Star Breaker are named after individual stars.
-Star Breaker, either as "Breaker" or as Reika, is named after the stars in general.
+- Stellar Name: All of them but Sora and Star Breaker are named after individual stars.
+Sora means "sky" and Star Breaker's name refers to the stars more generally.

 - Super Soldier: What most of the cast here are.